 Basic flexibility, strengthening and stability to promote physical literacy and correct movement pattern.

 However, these times and distances could be extended so that they are appropriate to the venue where rowing takes place.
-Participants unable to demonstrate the minimum standard must wear a personal flotation device (PFD).

 - Can engage their core and can successfully complete Testing Core 1.
 (See Core Workshop).

 - Can successfully complete all exercises from Basic Flexibility.

 - Can complete all exercises from Basic Strengthening

 - Can engage their glutes using the Glute Test.
 (See British Rowing Technique Workshop)